 Jessica is a Bay Area born illustrator and social advocate.
 She’s a lover of everything creative and crazy.
 Lonely Egg’s first game is based on her life and work.
 She enjoys telling narratives and is a strong support of imaginative realism, attempting to portray what can’t be seen or felt.

 Jessica graduated from Cal Poly, San Luis Obispo in 2014 with a concentration in Studio Art, which allowed her to forge a digital art career alongside her traditional art education.
 On the side, she preps, markets, and sells at California conventions like Fanime and Sacanime.
-An avid supporter of children’s charities, Jessica, alongside her fellow peers, has fundraised for organizations like the San Francisco Child Abuse Prevention Center and Extra Life.
+An avid supporter of children’s charities, Jessica fundraises for organizations like the San Francisco Child Abuse Prevention Center and Extra Life.
 She welcomes raising awareness and openly discussing the landscape of children’s welfare, education, and narratives.

 In her free time, Jessica enjoys sketching, napping with her pupper, eating good food, relaxing with a movie, attending online art hangouts and connecting peers with resources.

-A strong believer in sharing experiences and having transparency to improve the game development community and support inclusivity, Mark ardently supports STEM education and charity involvement.
-In 2017 Mark was an IGDA volunteer at GDC and was a panelist at “Games as Protest” at IndieCade in 2016, where he spoke about his work on Project Perfect Citizen.
+A strong believer in sharing experiences and having transparency to improve the game development community and support inclusivity, Mark supports STEM education and charity involvement.
+In 2018 Mark was a GDC Conference Associate, a 2017 IGDA volunteer at GDC, and a 2016 panelist at “Games as Protest” at IndieCade, where he spoke about his work on Project Perfect Citizen.

-He currently spends much of his time working with his father on a tech startup and enjoys helping Jessica at conventions.
-Like her, he enjoys napping and spending time with their pupper.
+He currently enjoys helping Jessica at conventions and spending time with their chiweenie, Stella.
 He welcomes anyone to reach out to discuss game design or development.